simpleinjector/Documentation/source/decisions.rst

 In most cases we found it much easier to write batch registrations using LINQ; a language that many developers are already familiar with.
 Specifying your registrations in LINQ reduces the need to learn yet another (domain specific) language (with all its quirks).

 When it comes to batch-registering generic-types things are different.
 Batch-registering generic types can be very complex without tool support.
-We have defined a clear API consisting of a single **RegisterManyForOpenGeneric** extension method that covers the majority of the cases.
+We have defined a clear API consisting of a few **Register** and **RegisterCollection** overloads that covers the majority of the cases.

 .. _No-per-thread-lifestyle: